-Park outside: Kia recalls nearly 308K vehicles for fire risk
+Park outside: Kia recalls nearly 380K vehicles for fire risk

 DETROIT (AP) — Kia is telling owners of nearly 380,000 vehicles in the U.S. to park them outdoors due to the risk of an engine compartment fire.

 The Korean automaker is recalling certain 2017 through 2021 Sportage SUVs and 2017 through 2019 Cadenza sedans to fix the problem.
-The company says a short circuit in the electronic brake control unit can cause excessive current, increasing the risk of a fire.
+The company says a short circuit in the hydraulic electronic brake control unit can cause excessive current, increasing the risk of a fire.
 Owners should also park them away from structures until repairs are made.

 The company says the recalled vehicles are not equipped with Kia’s Smart Cruise Control system.